A love of souvenirs

 There is just something about bringing back a souvenir from your travels.
 Whether it be something you purchased or something you found.
 From that just the right side of wrong tourist t-shirt to the perfect shell from a favourite beach, somehow these objects are imbued with everything you felt and experienced on that trip.
 When you see them the memories come flooding back.

-At Crimson Rose we love collecting holiday souvenirs and many inspire us creatively.
-As a result we thought we would look back at the origins of this favourite pastime of ours.
+I love collecting holiday souvenirs and many inspire creatively.
+As a result I thought I would look back at the origins of this favourite pastime of mine.

 A brief history of the souvenir